sdennett55/disney-toolkit/README.md

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the blog starter.
+Simple change.

     ```sh
     # create a new Gatsby site using the blog starter